thatvirdiguy/thatvirdiguy.github.io/_posts/2023-12-11-an-introduction-to-secure-software-development.md

 found 0 vulnerabilities
 ```

-We can also check that our package.json files has been updated since we are now using a new dependency for our project.
+We can also check that our `package.json` file has been updated, since we are now using a new dependency for our project.

 ```
 ┌──(thatvirdiguy㉿kali)-[~/devsecops-example]